martindube/dotfiles/README.md

 ## Introduction

-As an infosec enthousiast and professional, My face is in front of a laptop all day long.
+As an infosec enthousiast and professional, I work in front of screens all day long.
 For this reason, I have customized my laptop to be responsive and easy on the eyes.
 This repository is the result of many hours of customization, which I am glad to share.
 Please note that this is, and will always be, a work in progress.

 The theme follows the Zenburn color scheme.
 However, due to dark and transparent background, the color palet was adjusted on several tools (especially vim, git and urxvt)